Back To Search Results

 Toxicity

-Acitretin must be withdrawn all at once in case of acute overdosage.
+Acitretin must be withdrawn at once in overdose cases.
 Overdose symptoms are similar to acute hypervitaminosis A (headache and vertigo).
-In both mice and rats, the acute oral toxicity (LD50) of acitretin was only observed at greater than 4,000 mg per kg dose.
-In one case report of an overdose, a 32-year old adult male patient with Darier’s disease took 525 mg single dose.
-Later, he has vomited for several hours; however, he did not experience any other ill effects.
-One case of fulminant hepatic failure following an intentional overdose of 600 mg of acitretin was reported where the patient demonstrated a rapid recovery and did not require liver transplantation.[11]
-If any female patients of childbearing potential take an overdose of acitretin, a pregnancy test is recommended at the time of overdose and needed to council patient as per box contraindication and warning related to potential birth defects.
-Also, need to encourage patients to use contraceptives for at least three years’ duration after the overdose.
+In mice and rats, the acute oral toxicity (LD50) of acitretin was only observed at greater than 4,000 mg/kg dose.
+In one reported overdose, a 32-year-old man with Darier disease took a 525 mg single dose.
+Later, he vomited for several hours but did not experience any other ill effects.
+One case of fulminant hepatic failure following an intentional overdose of 600 mg of acitretin was reported, where the patient demonstrated a rapid recovery and did not require liver transplantation.[18]

 Enhancing Healthcare Team Outcomes

-Given the warnings, it is apparent that an interprofessional team is the best means to manage acitretin therapy.
-Once the prescriber has decided to give the patient the drug, nursing can counsel on the patient's dosing, administration, and the potential teratogenicity if the patient is female.
+Given the warnings, it is apparent that an interprofessional team approach with coordinated activity and open communication is the best means to manage acitretin therapy.
+Once the prescriber has decided to give the patient the drug, nursing can counsel on the patient's dosing, administration, and potential teratogenicity for female patients.
 The pharmacist will verify dosing and perform medication reconciliation, alerting the prescriber of any issues.
-Nursing can also chart the therapeutic progress of the condition treated, so the prescriber can adjust therapy as needed.
+Nurses can also chart the therapeutic progress of the condition, monitor the patient, and report to the prescriber regarding their findings and possible recommendations so the prescriber can adjust therapy as needed.
 Through this interprofessional team paradigm, acitretin can deliver maximal benefit with minimal downside, resulting in better patient outcomes.
-[Level 5]

 References